wozjac/brackets-commander/README.md

 -------------

 #### 1. CLI
-To change the CLI put a [preference](https://github.com/adobe/brackets/wiki/How-to-Use-Brackets#preferences) option *bracketsCommander.shellPath* and put the path to your CLI.
+To change the shell put a [preference](https://github.com/adobe/brackets/wiki/How-to-Use-Brackets#preferences) option *bracketsCommander.shellPath* and put the path to your CLI.
 For example, to change the CLI in the current project to Powershell create a .brackets.json file and put:
 ```javascript
 {